Manta-Network/docs/docs/collator/CommunityCollatorProgram.md

 # 🧩  Community Collator Program

-Dilligent blockchain node maintainers ar invited to join the community collator program, in order to make Manta/Calamari more decentralized and more secure.
+Dilligent blockchain node maintainers are invited to join the community collator program, in order to make Manta/Calamari more decentralized and more secure.
 The Calamari Collator Program is currently accepting applications from node maintainers who wish to run a Calamari collator node.

 ## Collator runner incentives